OSAS/rh-events/2013/FOSDEM.md

 Java build systems would also be welcome.

-## Build and deploy your app on your own cloud with OpenShift Origin
-### Name: Xavier Coulon
-### Room: Cloud DevRoom
-### Time: February 3, 2013 12:30 - 12:55 CET

-So, you have a crazy new idea you'd like to try but you need an application server to run it ?
-Of course, you also need to store your data in MySQL, PostgreSQL... or maybe even in MongoDB ?
-Are you also looking for Continuous Integration ?

-In this session, you'll see how OpenShift Origin, Red Hat's open source PaaS lets you easily deploy your Java, Node.js, PHP, Ruby or Python applications on your own infrastructure.
-You'll also see how it integrates with JBoss Tools to seamlessly code and then publish without leaving your Eclipse IDE.

 ## Evaluating Open Source Projects for Their Health and Your Well Being
 ### Name: Leslie Hawthorn and Langdon White
 ### Room: Community Development & Marketing Dev Room